ronlanla/cover-client-js/docs/programmatic-interface.md

 The `generateTestClass` function will produce a test class from an array of Diffblue Cover API results.

-All of these results should relate to the same class under test, and so must all have the same `sourceFilePath` value, and must all have `testedFunction` values that when parsed produce the same `className` and `packageName` values (See [Group results](#-group-results) below).
+All of these results should relate to the same class under test, and so must all have the same `sourceFilePath` value, and must all have `testedFunction` values that when parsed produce the same `packageName` value (See [Group results](#-group-results) below).

  ```ts
 import CoverClient from '@diffblue/cover-client';